janwatever/gamedesignBA/Documentation/ProcessDocumentation.md

+# Project Description
+***
+This project is my attempt at implementing outmersive elements highlighted in my thesis to showcase the practical usage of the term and consoildating it into a short narrative puzzle game.

 # Process Documentation
 ## 16 April 2025 - The beginning
 ***
 It all started with a late night rush of desperation to come with ideas to present for a meeting with advisors that prompted me to begin furiously scribbling down the first things in my head.

 ![initial scribbles](DocumentationImages/InitialScribbles.jpg)

+I personally enjoyed the idea to create a rhythm game for the project as it has been on my personal bucket list for awhile.
+But I still tried to push for 2 more ideas so I don't fall into a narrow hold when brainstorming.

 ## 17 April 2025 - Brainstorming
 ***